 This is one of those questions that doesn’t have a steady answer.
 According to the study done in 2012 appears online in the journal

 - Enjoys exploring (54%)

 - Heads for a favorite place (36%)

 - Escapes sensory discomfort (27%)

-Within our home, we have three children with autism who are very different from each other.
+We have three children with autism who are very different within our home.
 Our youngest daughter wanders due to anxiety.
-When she is in a full meltdown, there is a very high chance she will bolt to escape her anxiety.
+When she is in a complete meltdown, there is a very high chance she will bolt to escape her anxiety.

 Our son won’t wander off when he has anxiety.
 However, he will wander “just because.”

 Our oldest daughter with autism doesn’t wander at all.